Protein Chocolate Chip Cookies

 If you have very high sugar content in a recipe, you will get a crispier result.
 Meanwhile, the sweetener softens in the oven and usually spreads on the tray; it then crystalizes and hardens on cooling.

-The type of fat can make a difference too.
-If you have used solid butter, when cool, those cookies will tighten up again to form something little firmer than those using other types of fat that have provided more moisture from higher milk and water content.
+If you have used solid butter, when cool, those cookies will tighten up again to form something a little firmer than using other types of fat that have provided more moisture content.

 How to Store Chocolate Chip Cookies?